Advice for a woman who wrote to tell me, “My ex and my best friend are dating:”

 I can’t even begin to tell you how badly I feel about your situation.
 It is so very difficult, and honestly, what your friend did to you is absolutely disgusting.
 I’m so sorry you have to deal with this.

 Something similar happened to me when I was first separated.
-The girl wasn’t as good of a friend as yours sounds, but it seriously drove me insane.
+The girl wasn’t as good of a friend as yours sounds, but she began dating my husband shortly after we were separated and it seriously drove me insane.
 I later realized what a waste it was making myself nuts over it.

 My advice to you is, try not to focus on THEM, but instead on YOU and your kids.
 There are a million men out there and you will fall in love again someday and then they won’t really matter, whether they are together or not.

 Lastly, I would tell your son that even if they announce they are a couple, he shouldn’t shut out his own father.
 Trust me on this.
-Your kids still need him.
+Your kids still need him and their behavior will mimic yours.
+It’s not easy, but this is a time to be selfless; to put your feelings toward them aside when your kids are around.
+Yes, fake it.
+Do it for them.
+It may burn right now, but later on, you will be so glad you did.